How Many Eggs Can a Bearded Dragon Lay?

 When a female bearded dragon is gravid (developing eggs), she may seem more lethargic than usual, spend more time sleeping or lying under the heat lamp, and her belly will appear larger than ever.

-Female egg-laying can be exhausting for females and last up to 48 hours.
+Female egg-laying can be exhausting for females and lasts up to 48 hours.
 During this time, it is essential to provide your bearded dragon with additional calcium and more food than usual.
 This is to support her energy and nutritional needs.

 Bearded Dragon Reproduction